 This art piece was doomed to be unfinished, untouched for months but still in the range of daily examination.
 The aha! direction found me as I drove over the mountains, pondering my child's life.
 "He's never going to be happy until he learns to dance on the rim of nothingness."
 I thought.
 "No, it is I that … Continue reading Advent Interlude 4

 Advent, my favorite liturgical season, suggests mystery and anticipation.
 What's happening? and When?
 I never cared for magic as a child, but I did love the present making and wrapping and the cookie baking that filled time in December.
 I even bought into cleaning because that preceded the decorating and then company and festivities!
 My … Continue reading Mystery, not Magic

 Here it is!
 An answer to the question I shared on October 9 of this year: What possesses me?
 I visited my son recently and discovered the answer in a piece of my own art, "Waiting for the Rain."
-When Joe first saw the piece, he studied it and then turned to me with the comment, “You are consistent.”
+When Joe first saw the piece, he studied it and then turned to me with the comment, … Continue reading What Possesses Me?